Hud-Volodymyr/Mobile-Coursework/README.md

 # Mobile-Coursework
-A coursework for mobile developement in Kiyv Politechnical Institute.
+A coursework for mobile developement in Kyiv Politechnical Institute.
 3rd-year.